-Maturity (1-9)

-1 = very late

-9 = very early
+Maturity (1-9) 1 = very late OBLIGATORY 9 = very early

 Obligatory from all trials.
-There are two parts to this assessment, seed development which is carried out on the controls (including maturity controls, if one is nominated), then a canopy senescence assessment on the whole plot.
-These assessments together create the Maturity score of 1-9 and should be recorded just prior to swathing or desiccation.
+There are two parts to this assessment, seed development which is carried out on the controls (including maturity controls, if one is nominated), then the canopy senescence assessment on the whole plot.
+These assessments together create the maturity score of 1-9 and should be recorded just prior to swathing or desiccation.
 Avoid unrepresentative areas of the plot when making assessments, (for example, localised diseased infections).

 To begin your assement, use the control varieties, including any varieties nominated as maturity controls, to check for seed development by assessing 10 pods from 10 plants in each rep collected at random (see scoring key below).
+Pods should be taken from the mid-point of the main raceme.